Forward-Nexus/fwdai-pro/pro-os/user-docs/user-guide/commands-guide.md

    - Benji: Market fit, growth potential
    - Elle: Legal/compliance
    - Your domain expert: Industry best practices
-3. Collaborative discussion in workspace
+3. **Experts discuss naturally with each other** (not sequential handoffs!)
+4. Cross-validate each other's perspectives
+5. You see authentic expert collaboration
-4. Synthesized recommendations
+6. Synthesized recommendations
-5. Documented review in workspace
+7. Documented review in workspace

+**What's New in v2.1:**
+- ✅ **Parallel, not sequential** - All experts active together
+- ✅ **Natural discussion** - Experts respond to each other
+- ✅ **Cross-validation** - They catch each other's blind spots
+- ✅ **You learn** - Watch experts debate tradeoffs

 **Use When:**
 - Major decisions requiring multiple perspectives
 - Cross-domain review needed
 - High-stakes deliverable
+- Want to see experts collaborate authentically
 - Want to catch issues from all angles

 **Output:**